 We deliver precision medicine through an innovative learning Mental health system that leverages clinical research and cutting-edge technology.
-Please see below for a glossary of selected terminology and our framework to deliver precision medicine.

 Our Learning Mental Health System (LMHS) proposes a multi-level collaboration among a set of patients, providers, researchers, and health policymakers within a coordinated and integrated data flow to improve care and deliver individualized treatment for each patient.
 The data acquisition is initiated through multiple patient-clinician interactions providing longitudinal biopsychosocial data to the main clinical research data frame.
 Patient data is gathered by advanced technology, which is processed in an integrated data inter-frame through multiple encounters by a research team.
 An evidence repository will provide a continuous flow of information in real-time to optimize decision-making on all levels of the LMHS.